 The first step in finding the perfect pair of readers is understanding how they work!
-Take a look at our detailed glasses diagram below and become an instant eyewear expert.
+Take a look at our detailed glasses diagram below and read more about each part below the image.
 Knowing the parts of your glasses will help you find a pair that not only improves your eyesight, but that will fit well and look great, too!

 Hinges – Moveable joints found on the inside of the frame which allows the temples to fold inward.
 Spring hinges in eyeglass frames allow for the best fit flexibility in a frame, as the spring temples can hyperextend beyond 180 degrees.

 Lenses – The clear or tinted material placed inside the frame you choose.
 Lenses commonly come in clear plastic or polycarbonate.
 Fully magnified, bifocal, multifocal, and computer lens types are all found on Readers.com.

 Nose Pads – Small pieces secured under the frame bridge that rest on your nose and help keep the frame in place, while providing comfort and a snug fit.
 On metal frames, nose pads are plastic, while most plastic frames have built-in nose pads.

 Bridge – The arched piece in the front center of the frame that rests on the wearer’s nose and connects the eye wires.
 The bridge is designed to bear most of the glasses’ weight.

 Pad Arms – Adjustable pieces attached to the frame on one end and the nose pad on the other.
 They allow room for adjustment so the glasses fit the wearer’s natural face shape.
 Note: not every frame has pad arms; they are most commonly found on metal frames.